 As far as inventory monitoring is concerned, you can choose from software installed on your local area network (LAN) to access from a PC or a cloud-based software-as-a-service (SaaS) that is accessed from the internet on a phone, tablet, or PC.

 Both are easy to work with and highly affordable.
 A software program installed on your local network is a one-time software purchase per location.
 The software accommodates up to 120 silos.
-Cloud-based software-as-a service (SaaS) programs are subscriptions based upon the number of bins you are monitoring.
+Cloud-based software-as-a-service (SaaS) programs are subscriptions based on the number of bins you are monitoring.
 The cost is several dollars per month per bin, plus a cellular program if one is needed.

 Both LAN and SaaS programs offer similar features.
 Both have easy-to-use, graphical interfaces.
 Bins can be sorted by type, material, and alert status.
 An administrator can control who has access to the program and what information is available to them.
 Historical reports can be quickly downloaded for specific time periods.